This page will offer indepth discussions of the various Speed Bag Swivels.

 Swivels with a “U-bar” bag attachment have actually been around a long time, but fell out of favor for a number of years.
 However various types of U-bar swivels are clearly seen in speed bag photos of the 1940s and 1950s.
 They come in several styles and variations – mostly with the size and shape of the “U” bag attachment as well as the design of the locking pin.
+Sometimes they are called a “D-Link swivel” but we think it looks more like a “U” than a ‘D”.
 They are very easy to manipulate and use.

 The Speed Swivel Parts

 1: Base housing and ball bearings

 2: Locking pin

 The fit together very easily.
 They are normally fast and efficient depending on the construction, which can vary widely by supplier.

 This picture shows all the parts put together.
 Some swivel models have a cotter pin on the locking pin (#2), and some have a longer, more narrow U-Bolt